-A copy of the Public Review Draft is included in the City Council Ordinance (Attachment 2 - Exhibit 1-A), and can also be viewed at www.cityofdixon.us/zoningupdate under "Documents" section.
-A track changes version of the Draft, illustrating the major changes since the study session, is not attached, but available on the project website noted above.
+A copy of the most current Public Review Draft, including revisions to incorporate the Planning Commission's recommendations, is included in the Draft Ordinance (Attachment 2 - Exhibit A), and can also be viewed at www.cityofdixon.us/zoningupdate under "Documents" section.
+A track changes version of the Draft, illustrating the major changes since the study session and revisions from Planning Commission recommendations, is not attached, but available on the project website noted above or can be accessed here.